 You can propose map edits through the

 ESH Review Request Form at any time of the year.
 Proposed edits should correct map inaccuracies – for example, if the mapping does not reflect current on-the-ground conditions, or if there is a new barrier that prevents fish from reaching an area.
-Proposed edits, if accepted, would go into the next annual map update.
+Proposed edits, if accepted, would be included in the next annual map update.